PhilipWaldman/YouTube-Downloader/README.md

 Note: The videos and playlists you want to download must be either public or unlisted.
 If the video/playlist is private the tool cannot access it.

+Next we will explain how to create a virtual environment where the packages necessary for the tool can be installed and how to run the tool from there.
+If you do not want to use a virtual environment, then, in *Installing Necessary Packages* only do steps 1, 2, and 6 and in *Running the Tool* steps 1, 3, 4, 5, and 6.

 ## Installing Necessary Packages (Windows)

 1. Open command prompt and navigate to this folder using `cd "this folder's location"`